 Extended Coverage Sweep caters to the needs of different client account types:

-Individuals: Through a single account, individuals can receive millions of dollars in FDIC insurance to protect various financial goals, such as retirement, college savings, or vacation funds.
-Joint accounts receive double the current expanded FDIC insurance limit, providing additional protection for shared assets.
+Individuals: Through a single account, individuals can receive millions of dollars of aggregate FDIC insurance through a network of FDIC-insured institutions to protect various financial goals, such as retirement, college savings, or vacation funds.

-Business: Businesses can benefit from expanded levels of FDIC insurance while earning interest through the Extended Coverage Sweep.
+Business: Businesses can benefit from expanded levels of aggregate FDIC insurance through a network of FDIC-insured institutions while earning interest through the Extended Coverage Sweep.
 This fully automated cash management solution eliminates the need to transfer money between accounts to meet daily liabilities and accounts payable needs, streamlining financial operations.

 Public Funds: Managing public funds can be labor-intensive and time-consuming.
 The Extended Coverage Sweep offers a fully automated cash management account that ensures your funds are readily available when needed.
 It also provides high levels of insurance coverage to meet the investment policy requirements mandated by the state.